 MSB has carved a name in regional and international fora more particularly in the areas of standardization and conformity assessment.
 MSB is a full member of the International Organization for Standardization (ISO) which is a worldwide federation of national standards bodies with the objective of promoting the development of standards in the world.
 The Bureau also represents Mauritius in the African Organisation for Standardisation (ARSO) which is an African intergovernmental organization whose aim is to promote standardization activities in Africa.
 It is also an active participant in regional fora such as the Southern African Development Community (SADC) Cooperation in Standardization (SADCSTAN), SADC Cooperation in Measurement (SADCMET) and the Common Market for Eastern and South African-Standards, Quality Assurance, Metrology and Testing (COMESA-SQMT) structure.
 MSB is also an Associate Member of Conférence Générale des Poids et Mesures (CGPM).

 The multi-lateral trading system in the African region is likely to witness a boost with the implementation of the SADC Trade Protocol and the advance of the Tripartite Free Trade Area.
 With a view to enhancing free trade in the region, technical barriers in the form of conflicting standards and discriminating conformity assessment procedures need to be rolled back.
-In this context, the Mauritius Standards Bureau has signed agreements and Memoranda of Understanding with several national bodies of SADC, COMESA and EAC (East African Community) countries.
+In this context, the Mauritius Standards Bureau has signed agreements and Memorandum of Understanding with several national bodies of SADC, COMESA and EAC (East African Community) countries.
 The purport of these agreements is, among others, to mutually recognize test reports, product licencees and management system certificates.
-The Bureau has also entered into a Memorandum of understanding with the Bureau of Indian Standards (BIS), Nothern India Textile research Association (NITRA) and the Pakistan Standards and Quality Control Authority (PSQCA) for the promotion and facilitation of bilateral trade.

-The human dimension cannot be ignored in the developement of the organization.
-We have a staff of 73 persons engaged in the continual improvement of our services.
-Our achievements are dedicated to them for their daily effort to make the Bureau a progressive and sustainable organisation.
+The human dimension cannot be ignored in the development of the organization.
+We have a staff of 88 persons engaged in the continual improvement of our services.
+Our achievements are dedicated to them for their daily efforts to make the Bureau a progressive and sustainable organisation.